Keeping the Evidence Chain: Semantic Evidence Allocation for Training-Free Token Pruning in Video Temporal Grounding: Additional Experiment

 LLaVA-OneVision is a widely used multimodal model with strong image-level reasoning and a pragmatic video interface, making it a common choice in recent visual token pruning and efficiency-oriented studies.
 However, LLaVA-OneVision is not intended for fine-grained temporal localization.
 In its standard inference pipeline, videos are represented by a fixed, sparse set of uniformly sampled 32 frames, and the model does not provide an explicit mechanism to perceive or output timestamps.
 This sampling strategy is sufficient for general VideoQA tasks whose answers can be supported by object-centric cues from key frames, but it inevitably discards dense motion patterns and long-range temporal dependencies, and therefore no previous study applies LLaVA-OneVision on VTG.

-To align the evaluation with the backbone's strengths and ensure a fair comparison, we focus on VideoQA tasks only.
-Moreover, since motion cues are underrepresented under sparse frame sampling (32 frames only for a video of hours length), we set $\alpha=0.9$ in Eq.~(\ref{eq:ba_w}) and $\lambda_{\text{mmr}}=0.5$ in Eq.~(\ref{eq:sti_mmr}) to prioritize object-based evidence and improve the diversity of selected semantic cues.
+To align the evaluation with the backbone's strengths and ensure a fair comparison, we focus on VideoQA for LLaVA-OneVision.
+Moreover, since motion cues are underrepresented under sparse frame sampling (32 frames only for a video of hours length), we set $\alpha=0.9$ in Eq.~(\ref{eq:ba_w}) and $\lambda_{\text{mmr}}=0.5$ in Eq.~(\ref{eq:sti_mmr}) to place greater emphasis on object-centric evidence while improving the diversity of selected semantic cues.
+This also demonstrates the robustness of our method across different downstream tasks, as it can be readily adapted by simply adjusting the priority of object and motion tokens.

 According to \cref{tab:main_vqa_llavaov}, the advantage of our SemVID is most evident on long videos, largely owing to our designs for the diversity (MMR-based object selection) and spatially-temporally structure preserving (semantic budget allocation).
 In long-form videos, many pruning strategies implicitly concentrate tokens on a few highly salient or query-matched regions, which leads to evidence collapse.
 By contrast, SemVID explicitly selects diverse semantic evidence and spreads tokens across different objects in different scenes, yielding a compact yet richer evidence pool that better supports long-range aggregation.